crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 their head, and proposing a new software infrastructure.
 (or a new in-house software framework.)

+We have all done it - I've done it many times.
+I was lucky to have jaded and very senior friends who laughed at me and punched holes in the ideas at hedge funds and say "yea, we are not doing that."

+Hedge funds have tiny software teams and enormous demands.
+The economics of efficiency have a naturaly way of preventing any work which is not incredibly targeted and valuable.
+This is a good virtue, which bigger shops lack.
+Big shops don't have this economic scrutiny and extreme demands on the teams' time and output.
+It is nice to go to big shops, without this level of pressure or scrutiny, but it can be frustrating to see how the excess are spent.

 ### The end of the Java RMI global cache

 At this investment bank, the 32 bit, Spring XML,